Entanglement, Soft Modes, and Celestial Holography: Supplemetary material

-The non-integer $\Delta$ conformal primary wavefunctions \eqref{eq:spin-1-cpw}, as well as the logarithmic constituents of the conformally soft modes \eqref{eq:soft-wf} have branch-cuts.
+The non-integer $\Delta$ \glspl{CPW} \eqref{eq:spin-1-cpw-sm}, as well as the logarithmic constituents of the conformally soft modes \eqref{eq:soft-wf} have branch-cuts.
 We choose branches of logarithms and non-integer powers such that, at finite $\reg$, functions do not cross branch cuts as $X$ varies through spacetime.
 In the $\reg\to 0$ limit, we have